Head Shots:

 If you would like to have your hair professionally styled beforehand, make sure not to change your look too dramatically, and make sure to choose a look that you can maintain.
 You want to be true to yourself, and recognizable to others from your online photo.

-Please note that photoshopping grey hair is not included in my retouching workflow.
-If you need to touch up your greys, please do so beforehand.
+Please note that photoshopping grey hair is not included in my retouching services.
+If you are concerned about greys, please visit a salon ahead of time.
+Thank you!

 Hair up or down?
 For traditional head shots, where you are usually looking at the camera, hair down tends to photograph better.
 Hair in a bun or ponytail is fine, but sometimes it will look like you have short hair or no hair.
 That being said, if you NEVER wear your hair down, don’t do it!
 You do you!